Crewe

 Nub News

-Family-run bakery starts work on Crewe town centre building
+Family-run bakery set to reopen old Crewe town centre shop

-Family-run bakery chain, Chatwins, has started work to move to its former Earle Street unit, Crewe Nub News understands (Ryan Parker).
+Family-run bakery chain, Chatwins, will move to its former Earle Street unit on Monday 15 December (Photo: Ryan Parker).

-Family-run bakery chain, Chatwins, has started work to move to its former Earle Street unit, Crewe Nub News understands (Ryan Parker).
+Family-run bakery chain, Chatwins, will move to its former Earle Street unit on Monday 15 December (Photo: Ryan Parker).

-This May, managing director of Chatwins, Edward Chatwin, submitted prior approval for a change of use to the upper two floors of 9 Earle Street to create two self-contained two-bedroom flats.
+In May, Managing Director of Chatwins, Edward Chatwin, submitted prior approval for a change of use to the upper two floors of 9 Earle Street to create two self-contained two-bedroom flats.

 Mr Chatwin also submitted plans for a new shop door and Chatwins shopfront signage.